 Because the Dominion KX II is completely web-accessible, it doesn't require installation of proprietary software on clients used for access.
-An optional installed client is available on Raritan.com.
-This is required for access by external modem.
+An optional installed client is available on Raritan.com and is required for access by external modem.

 The Dominion KX II can be accessed through major web browsers including Internet Explorer, Mozilla, and Firefox.
-The Dominion KX II can now be accessed on Windows, Linux, Sun Solaris and Macintosh desktops, via Raritan's Java-based Multi-Platform Client (MPC) and the new Virtual KVM Client.
+The Dominion KX II can be accessed on Windows, Linux, Sun Solaris and Macintosh desktops, via Raritan's Java-based Multi-Platform Client (MPC) and the new Virtual KVM Client.

-The Dominion KX II administrators can also perform remote management (set passwords and security, rename servers, change IP address, and so forth.) using a convenient browser-based interface.
+Dominion KX II administrators can perform remote management functions, such as set passwords and security, rename servers, change IP address and so on, using a convenient browser-based interface.